gtkfi/ArcSDM/README.md

 Grand Wofe start method is modified on Toolbox\ArcSDM.pyt at 9.6.2020<br>

 ### Python files <br>

+#### common.py 18.6.2020<br>
+1. Addition of a result raster displayed  to ArcGIS Pro to the Contents panel in addToDisplay feature fixed.<br>
+2. (Environment variable TEMP is set to refer to the folder C:\SDEtemp, which is created unless it is not exist)<br>
+This removed because TEMP must be defined before starting ArcMap or ArcGIS Pro <br>

 #### Calculate Response (calculateresponse.py) 15.6.2020<br>
 1. “import missingdatavar_func” fixed to “import arcsdm.missingdatavar_func” (see Issue 74)<br>